 And with the release of Shutterstock’s AI art generator in January 2023, it’s now also a go-to for creating unique visuals.

 But what if you’re not a Shutterstock fan or you can’t find what you’re looking for there?
-In either case, here are 11 of the best Shutterstock alternatives.
-We’ll start with options that have features for creating custom images and videos.
+In either case, here are 12 of the best Shutterstock alternatives.
+We’ll start by going over the drawbacks of Shutterstock and then dive into options that have features for creating custom images and videos.

 The following are the best sites for creating unique, original visuals—even if you only have beginner-level design skills.

-First up is our AI image generator, Jasper Art.
+First up is our AI image suite.
 It’s a lifesaver when you want an easy way to create unique visuals without spending hours creating images and artwork manually.

 As we all know, stock photos can come in handy when you don’t have the time or budget to schedule a photo shoot.
 However, since they’re so generic and the same images are often overused, they lack the uniqueness you need to make your work stand out.

-With Jasper Art, you can create unique images that are tailored to your project—and you can generate them in a fraction of the time it would take to create them from scratch.
+With Jasper's AI Image Suite, you can create unique images that are tailored to your project—and you can generate them in a fraction of the time it would take to create them from scratch.
 Simply write a prompt and, optionally, adjust the image settings.
 You can even upload an image for inspiration.
 In seconds, Jasper will give you four options to choose from.

 Top features: